BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/explore-data-online.md

 ### 3. Get specific information online

-Understanding the user's needs when it comes to data and their properties will ensure when to display data directly in the data portal or when to provide quick access to a download.
+Understanding the user's needs when it comes to data will ensure when to display data directly in the data portal or when to provide quick access to a download.

 An example below shows the [flood warning data ](https://flood-warning-information.service.gov.uk/).
 Users can get the information they need directly in the browser without downloading the dataset.